StephenPhilipOFlynn/EnglishGrammarGame/README.md

 Credits

-Guidance from Martin at Code Institute on guidance on resolving a technical bug
+Guidance from Martin at Code Institute on guidance on resolving a technical bug.

 Inspiration for grammatical concepts for creating questions
 1. Language Hub Placement test